alanrob17/Portfolio/content/post/nodejs-security-issue.md

 ![Windows Defender app and Browser security](../images/app-security.jpg "Windows Defender app and Browser security")

 I am not relying on Windows Defender to protect my computer.
-I prefer my own Internet Security package to do that so if I have any more problems with permissions stopping my projects from working I will turn this setting off to see if it is what's causing my security issues.
+I prefer my own Internet Security package to do that so if I have any more problems with permissions stopping my projects from working I will turn this setting off to see if it is causing my security issues.

 I find this frustrating because there are a huge number of developers who have been building applications with Node.js for a number of years so why they are treating this package as an 'unrecogized app' is beyond me.